Simple Calibration via Geodesic Kernels: Abstract

 \section{Abstract}

-Deep discriminative approaches like random forests and deep neural networks have recently found applications in many important real-world scenarios.
-However, deploying these learning algorithms in safety-critical applications raises concerns, particularly when it comes to ensuring confidence calibration for both in-distribution and out-of-distribution data points.
-Many popular methods for in-distribution (ID) calibration, such as isotonic regression and Platt’s sigmoidal regression, exhibit excellent ID calibration performance but often at the cost of classification accuracy.
-Moreover, these methods are not calibrated for the entire feature space, leading to overconfidence in the case of out-of-distribution (OOD) samples.
-In this paper, we leveraged the fact that deep models, including both random forests and deep-nets, learn internal representations which are unions of polytopes with affine activation functions to conceptualize them both as partitioning rules of the feature space.
-We replace the affine function in each polytope populated by the training data with a Gaussian kernel.
-We propose sufficient conditions for our proposed methods to be consistent estimators of the corresponding class conditional densities.
-Moreover, our experiments on both tabular and vision benchmarks show that the proposed approaches obtain well-calibrated posteriors while mostly preserving or improving the classification accuracy of the original algorithm for in-distribution region, and extrapolates beyond the training data to handle out-of-distribution inputs appropriately.
+Deep discriminative approaches, such as decision forests and deep neural networks, have recently found applications in many important real-world scenarios.
+However, deploying these learning algorithms in safety-critical applications raises concerns, particularly when it comes to ensuring calibration for both in-distribution and out-of-distribution regions.
+Many popular methods for in-distribution (ID) calibration, such as isotonic and Platt’s sigmoidal regression, exhibit adequate ID calibration performance.
+However, these methods are not calibrated for the entire feature space, leading to overconfidence in the out-of-distribution (OOD) region.
+Existing OOD calibration methods generally exhibit poor ID calibration.
+In this paper, we jointly address the ID and OOD problems.
+We leveraged the fact that deep models learn to partition feature space into a union of polytopes, that is, flat-sided geometric objects.
+We introduce a geodesic distance to measure the distance between these polytopes and further distinguish samples within the same polytope using a Gaussian kernel.
+Our experiments on both tabular and vision benchmarks show that the proposed approaches, namely Kernel Density Forest (\KDF) and Kernel Density Network (\KDN), obtain well-calibrated posteriors for both ID and OOD samples, while mostly preserving the classification accuracy and extrapolating beyond the training data to handle OOD inputs appropriately.